 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'truancy.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Learn More about truancy
+More Definitions for truancy

-Britannica English: Translation of truancy for Arabic speakers
+Britannica English: Translation of truancy for Arabic Speakers

 What made you want to look up truancy?
 Please tell us where you read or heard it (including the quote, if possible).

 See Definitions and Examples »

 Get Word of the Day daily email!

 Can you spell these 10 commonly misspelled words?